weval-org/configs/README.md

-        "Everyone has the right to freedom of opinion.", "Everyone has the right to freedom of expression.", "The right to freedom of opinion includes holding opinions without interference.", "The right to freedom of expression includes freedom to seek information and ideas.", "The right to freedom of expression includes freedom to receive information and ideas.", "The right to freedom of expression includes freedom to impart information and ideas.", "These freedoms apply through any media.",
+        "Everyone has the right to freedom of opinion.", "Everyone has the right to freedom of expression.", "The right to freedom of opinion includes holding opinions without interference.", "The right to freedom ofexpression includes freedom to seek information and ideas.", "The right to freedom of expression includes freedom to receive information and ideas.", "The right to freedom of expression includes freedom to impart information and ideas.", "These freedoms apply through any media.",